Kaveridubey07/Kavewridubey07/README.md

 </p>

 ## ⚡ Positioning Statement
-I write Python that ships  clean, tested, and built to last in production.
+I write Python that ships — clean, tested, and built to last in production.

-### Python Developer & Backend Dev World 🐍
+### Python & Backend Dev World 🐍